mjastad/tech-summit-php/README.md

 --------------------------
 The following describes the directory structure for installation.

-- /presto	                % Executables and configuration files used to control execution.
+- /presto	                % Main and Core files used to control execution.
 - /docs                         % README

 (9) LICENSE (LPPL):